NoNameItem/read-comics/docs/backend/users/endpoints.md

   }
   ```

+## Notes

+- All profile endpoints require authentication and only allow the fields documented above
-The `api/auth/` and `api/auth/registration/` endpoints are provided directly by dj-rest-auth/Allauth; their exact behavior (email verification rules, required fields, social providers) is driven by the relevant toggles in `config/settings/base.py` (e.g., `ACCOUNT_EMAIL_VERIFICATION`, `ACCOUNT_AUTHENTICATION_METHOD`, `REST_AUTH_SERIALIZERS`).
-Refer to that settings file whenever you need to adjust how dj-rest-auth behaves.
+- The `api/auth/` and `api/auth/registration/` endpoints are provided by dj-rest-auth/Allauth
+- Exact behavior (email verification rules, required fields, social providers) is driven by settings in `config/settings/base.py`
+- See `ACCOUNT_EMAIL_VERIFICATION`, `ACCOUNT_AUTHENTICATION_METHOD`, `REST_AUTH_SERIALIZERS`, and `SIMPLE_JWT` settings for configuration details